 Learn how to get any product to market.
 With this supply chain management online program, you will study the fundamentals of the supply chain network — from the sourcing and manufacturing of materials up to managing the logistics and delivery.

 In 33 weeks, you can finish our online logistics and supply chain management courses, develop the analytical skills required to triumph in the ever-evolving supply chain industry, and obtain the Canadian International Freight Forwarders Association certification.

 After taking our supply chain management online courses, you will qualify for positions such as:

 Warehouse Associate Supervisor

 UPS Supply Chain Solutions

 Maple Leaf Foods Inc.

-*Employment Rate is based on 2019 contactable triOS graduates employed in a related field.
+*Employment Rate is based on 2021 contactable triOS graduates employed in a related field within 12 months.